Stochastic integral representations and classification of sum- and max-infinitely divisible processes: Examples of max-i.d. processes

-\begin{proposition} The process $X$ is stationary, min--i.d.\ process (that is, $-X$ is max--i.d.). \end{proposition} The min--i.d.\ property follows directly from the fact that for every $n\in\N$, we can represent $\Pi$ as a union of $n$ independent Poisson processes with constant intensity $\frac{\lambda} n$.
-The stationarity of $X$ follows from the stationarity of increments of $\xi$; see Proposition~2.1 in~\cite{kabluchko_stationary_systems}.
-To construct concrete families of examples one may take $k=1$ and $\xi$ to be the zero--mean Gaussian process defined on $\R^d$ with covariance function $\E [\xi(t)\xi(s)]=\frac {\sigma^2}2 (|t|^{2H}+ |s|^{2H}- |t-s|^{2H})$, where $H\in (0,1]$ is the Hurst exponent and $\sigma^2>0$.
-Min--i.d.\ processes of this type appeared in~\cite{kabluchko_extremes2} as limits of pointwise minima (in the sense of absolute value) of independent Gaussian processes.
+The min-i.d. property follows directly from the fact that for every $n\in\N$, we can represent $\Pi$ as a union of $n$ independent Poisson processes with constant intensity $\frac{\lambda} n$.
+The stationarity of $X$ follows from the stationarity of increments of $\xi $; see Proposition~2.1 in~\cite{kabluchkostationarysystems}.
+To construct concrete families of examples one may take $k=1$ and $\xi$ to be the zero-mean Gaussian process defined on $\R^d$ with covariance function $\E[\xi(t)\xi(s)]=\frac{\sigma^2}2 (|t|^{2H}+ |s|^{2H}- |t-s|^{2H})$, where $H\in(0,1]$ is the Hurst exponent and $\sigma^2>0$ (see Figure~\ref{figPenrose}).
+Min-i.d. processes of this type appeared in~\cite{kabluchkoextremes2} as limits of pointwise minima (in the sense of absolute value) of independent Gaussian processes.

-One can also take $d=1$, $k\in \bbN$ arbitrary and let $\xi$ be the $\R^k$--valued standard Brownian motion.
-The next result shows that the resulting processes, which were introduced and studied by Penrose~\cite{penrose88,penrose91,penrose92}, are of mixed moving maximum type for $k\geq 3$ and are conservative for $k\leq 2.$
+One can also take $d=1$, $k\in\bbN$ arbitrary and let $\xi$ be the $\R ^k$-valued standard Brownian motion.
+The next result shows that the resulting processes, which were introduced and studied by Penrose~\cite {penrose88,penrose91,penrose92}, are of mixed moving maximum type for $k\geq3$ and are conservative for $k\leq2$.

-\begin{proposition} Let $X=\{X(t),\ t\in \R\}$ be as in \eqref{e:X-Penrose}, where $\{\xi(t),\ t\in \R\}$ is the standard Brownian motion in $\R^k$.
-The max--i.d.\ process $-X$ is generated by a conservative flow for $k=1, 2$ and dissipative for $k\geq 3$. \end{proposition} \begin{proof} We shall apply the integral test in Theorem \ref{thm:C-int-test} above.
-In the case $k=1,2$ the result follows from the neighborhood--recurrence property of the Brownian motion.
-In the case $k\geq 3$ we will use the fact that the Brownian motion in $\R^k$ is transient.
+\begin{proposition} Let $X=\{X(t), t\in\R\}$ be as in (\ref {eX-Penrose}), where $\{\xi(t), t\in\R\}$ is the standard Brownian motion in $\R^k$.
+The max-i.d. process $-X$ is generated by a conservative flow for $k=1, 2$ and dissipative for $k\geq3$. \end{proposition}

+\begin{pf} We shall apply the integral test in Theorem \ref{teoC-int-test} above.
+In the case $k=1,2$ the result follows from the neighborhood-recurrence property of the Brownian motion.
+In the case $k\geq3$ we will use the fact that the Brownian motion in $\R^k$ is transient.

-Consider the space $\Omega := \R\times C_0(\R,\R^k)$, equipped with the product of the Borel $\sigma$--algebras, where $C_0(\R,\R^k)$ is the space of $\R^k$--valued continuous functions on $\R$ which vanish at $0$.
-Consider the Poisson point process $\Pi = \{ (U_i,\xi_i),\ i\in \mathbb Z\}$ on $\Omega$ with intensity $\mu(du,dv) = \lambda(du) \P_\xi(dv)$, where $\lambda$ is the Lebesgue measure on $R$ and $\P_\xi$ is the law of $\xi$ on $C_0(\R,\R^k)$.
-Therefore, for the max-i.d.\ process $-X$ we obtain the spectral representation
+Consider the space $\Omega:= \R\times C_0(\R,\R^k)$, equipped with the product of the Borel $\sigma$-algebras, where $C_0(\R,\R^k)$ is the space of $\R^k$-valued continuous functions on $\R$ which vanish at $0$.
+Consider the Poisson point process $\Pi= \{ (U_i,\xi_i), i\in\mathbb Z\}$ on $\Omega$ with intensity $\mu(\mathrm{d}u,\mathrm{d}v) = \lambda(\mathrm{d}u) \P_\xi(\mathrm{d}v)$, where $\lambda$ is the Lebesgue measure on $R$ and $\P_\xi$ is the law of $\xi$ on $C_0(\R,\R^k)$.
+Therefore, for the max-i.d. process $-X$ we obtain the spectral representation